Rockwell City Enhancement Committee Charity Grant Recipient

 Paton Churdan Early Learning Center Ripple Effect & Charity Grant Recipient

-Meredith Gerhardt, Webster-Calhoun, is pictured presenting the check to children at the childcare center, along with Whitney Minnehan PCELC Director, and JD Siebert, Aureon.
+Meredith Gerhardt, Webster-Calhoun Cooperative Telephone Association, is pictured presenting the check to children at the childcare center, Whitney Minnehan PCELC Director, along with JD Siebert, Aureon.

 Rooted in Community.
 Ready for Tomorrow.